Reverse proxy

 Azure Front Door

-Azure Front Door can be configured as a reverse proxy with close to the default setup.
+Azure Front Door can be configured as a reverse proxy.
 Azure Front Door rewrite domains by default.

 Do NOT enable caching.
 The